kschipulring/uber-grid-json/README.md

 - License: GPLv2 or later

-Extends the Wordpress Portfolio Builder - Portfolio Gallery plugin by making it REST API friendly.

 == Description ==

 Extends the Wordpress Portfolio Builder - Portfolio Gallery plugin by making it REST API friendly.